-- A. Unless one of the circumstances identified in Section VIII (A) below are present, officers should seek to obtain a Criminal Summons, in lieu of an arrest warrant, when seeking criminal charges for a suspect for which a warrant has not been requested or has been issued, is not in custody, or is not eligible to be charged by citation.
-See JHPD Directive #424, Arrests & Alternatives to Arrest. - B. A Criminal Summons may be issued by the District Court or Circuit Court for Baltimore City.
-The clerk of the Court will issue a Criminal Summons to the defendant advising them to appear in person at the time and place specified or, in the Circuit Court, to appear or have counsel enter an appearance in writing at or before that time.
-A copy of the charging document will be attached to the Criminal Summons.
-A court may order the reissuance of a Criminal Summons.
+- A. Unless one of the circumstances identified in Section VI.A below is present, officers should seek to obtain a criminal summons, in lieu of an arrest warrant, when seeking criminal charges for a person for whom a warrant has not been requested or has not been issued, who is not in custody, or who is not eligible to be charged by citation.
+See JHPD Directive #424, Arrests & Alternatives to Arrest. - B. A criminal summons may be issued by the District Court or Circuit Court for Baltimore City.
+The clerk of the court will issue a criminal summons to the defendant advising them to appear in person at the time and place specified or, in the Circuit Court, to appear or have counsel enter an appearance in writing at or before that time.
+A copy of the charging document will be attached to the criminal summons.
+A court may order the reissuance of a criminal summons.

-C. The Criminal Summons and charging document shall be served on the defendant by mail or by personal service by a sheriff or other officer, as directed (1) by a judicial officer in the District Court, or (2) by the State's Attorney in the Circuit Court.
+C. The criminal summons and charging document shall be served on the defendant by mail or by personal service by a sheriff or other officer, as directed (1) by a judicial officer in the District Court, or (2) by the State's Attorney in the Circuit Court.